princeton-orfe/siempre/README.md

 ## Footer and Subfooter

-This theme includes footer and subfooter regions styled similar to the Princeton ORFE website.
+This theme includes footer and subfooter regions in 3-column sets.

 ### Regions Available